1sixtech/mojave/docs/k8s.md

    docker push <your-docker-username>/mojave-sequencer:latest
    ```

-3. Update the Deployment to use your image instead of the default:
+3. Update the StatefulSet to use your image instead of the default:

    - Option 1: Edit `k8s/deploy.sequencer.yaml`: